francdomain/StegHub_DevOps-Cloud_Engineering/Load-Balancer-Solution-With-Apache/Load_Balancer_Solution_With_Apache.md

 Wbe Server 2 ```access_log```
 ![web1 accesslog](./images/access-log-web2-1.png)

-__iv.
+### iv.
 Refresh the browser page several times and ensure both Web Servers receive HTTP and GET requests.
 New records must apear in each web server log files.
 The number of request to each servers will be approximately the same since ```loadfactor``` is set to the same value for both servers.
-This means that traffic will be evenly distributed between them__.
+This means that traffic will be evenly distributed between them.

 Web Server 1 ```access_log```
 ![logs](./images/access-log-web1-2.png)